OctopusDeploy/docs/docs/infrastructure/index.md

 hideInThisSection: True
 ---

-With Octopus Deploy you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, an offline package drop, cloud regions, or Kubernetes.
+With Octopus Deploy, you can deploy software to Windows servers, Linux servers, Microsoft Azure, an offline package drop, cloud regions, or Kubernetes.
 These are known as your deployment targets.
 You deployment targets are organized into environments so you can promote your software, for instance, from **Development** to **Testing** and finally into **Production**.

 ## Overview

-From the **Overview** section of the **Infrastructure** tab of the Octopus Web Portal, you can quickly see your existing [Environments](#environments), [Deployment Targets](#deployment-targets), and [Worker Pools](#workers), check on the status of your deployment targets and access targets by [Target Role](/docs/infrastructure/deployment-targets/target-roles/index.md).
+From the **Overview** section of the **Infrastructure** tab of the Octopus Web Portal, you can quickly see your existing [environments](#environments), [deployment targets](#deployment-targets), and [worker pools](#workers), check on the status of your deployment targets and access targets by [target role](/docs/infrastructure/deployment-targets/target-roles/index.md).

 ## Environments

 Octopus organizes your deployment targets into groups called [environments](/docs/infrastructure/environments/index.md) so you can promote your software through the different stages of its lifecycle, for instance, from **Development** to **Test** and finally to **Production**.

-Learn how to add and manage your [Environments](/docs/infrastructure/environments/index.md).
+Learn how to add and manage your [environments](/docs/infrastructure/environments/index.md).

 ## Deployment Targets